What is Competition Law?

-We understand competition issues and have the expertise and experience to cut through the legal and technical detail to give clear and practical advice in any situation and having regard to commercial realities.
+At Thomson Snell & Passmore, we understand competition issues and have the expertise and experience to cut through the legal and technical detail.
+Our competition lawyers provide clear and practical advice in any situation and having regard to commercial realities.
 Combining this ability with the experienced and specialist lawyers within our wider dispute resolution team enables us to analyse and advise upon issues and devise a strategy for furthering or protecting our clients’ interests whether acting as claimants or defendants.

 The competition law rules which are applicable in the UK derive from specific UK legislation (namely the Competition Act 1998 and the Enterprise Act 2002) together with the Treaty on the Functioning of the European Union (and notably Articles 101 and 102 TFEU).

-At their most basic, both UK and EU competition rules prohibit:
+At their most basic, both UK and EU competition law rules prohibit:

 - Agreements between businesses which prevent, restrict or distort competition (Chapter 1 Competition Act and Article 101 TFEU), and